Which level should be chosen?

 What are the technical requirements for implementing ALC online?

 A DSL or cable internet connection (minimum 56Kbps) is required.
 The speed of your internet connection will determine the number of students that can sit a test at any one time.
 Minimum screen resolution is 1024 x 768.
 PC or laptop, Apple Mac and tablet devices such as iPads can be used.
 Tests are administered via the school’s web-based account using a web browser such as Internet Explorer – no programs need to be installed.
 Compatible browsers include Mozilla Firefox, Safari and Internet Explorer - Version 11 and above (with compatibility mode switched off).

 How does my school use ALC online?

 Using ACER's online assessments is easy and flexible.
 To make the best use of our online services please follow these simple steps.

 Log in at your school's unique web address with the username and password you created when you registered your school.
 The unique web address for your school is, for example, http://oars.acer.edu.au/YOUR SCHOOL NAME HERE.

 Please click on the 'Help' tab and download the OARS User Guide.
 This guide explains how to load student lists and assign tests.
-ALC online will be conducted throughout the month of August.
+ALC online will be conducted throughout the month of August and the first week of September.
 Students’ names need to be loaded into the system before this time, and have the relevant ALC test assigned to them.
 Students log in with the username and password you have created for them and use the same unique web address you used to access your administrator's homepage.